-I plan on replacing some (1/2 cup) of the water called for in the initial recipe (warm, not hot so as not to kill beneficial bacteria) with a yogurt or kefir (dairy free or otherwise) then proceeding to make the dough.
-Then I will simply let it set for 4 hours or so at room temperature, or even longer after that in the fridge and bake as directed!
+I plan on replacing 1/2 cup of the water with a warm yogurt or kefir, dairy free or otherwise.
+Then I will make the dough.
+I will simply let it set for 4 hours or so at room temperature, or even longer after that in the fridge and bake as directed!

 Special Tools Handy For Making Your Own Low Carb Bread

 For this bread recipe, I used my favorite sturdy bread pan.